ogdenpm/intel80tools/src/makefile.md

   If required the following should preferably be defined before isis.mk.

-        Definitions after isis.mk must ensure path names are in unix format and for SRC and REF there should be no trailing space.
+        Definitions after isis.mk must ensure path names are in unix format and for SRC there should be no trailing space.
         The macro fixpath can be used to force this.

 * **SRC** - this is set to the location of the source file directory.
         It can be omitted if the current directory is used.
-* **REF** - this is set to the location of the reference file directory.
-        It can be omitted if this is the plm80 v4 toolset
 * **ISIS_F0** - this is set to the directory containing the isis drive F0 files It can be omitted if this is the current directory
 * **COMPARE** - set to the program used to compare files.
 Not needed if